caixiyuan/ahub/README.md

 ## Warning :warning:

-This gem is under development & can change at any point.
-In addition, it's best used for management of your data.
-Please wait for 1.0 before rolling this into your production stack. :sweat_smile:
+Ahub follows [Semantic Version](http://semver.org/).
+That said, this gem is under active development & can pivot as I see fit :smiling_imp:.
+At the moment, it's best used for management tasks & exploration of the data in your environment.

+In otherwords, please wait until I remove this warning message before rolling it into your production stack. :sweat_smile:

 ## Installation